 How to Find Multifamily Private Lenders

 If you’re ready to search for a lender for a multifamily deal, use our website PrivateLenderLink.com as a resource.
 All the private lending companies listed on the site have a very detailed profile that shows their lending guidelines, and you can contact each lender directly.
 There are two options for using our platform.

 Option 1: Browse Lenders

 Search on our site for direct lenders.
 All lenders have a very detailed profile with information about their lending guidelines, rates, fees and much more.
 Make contact with each out directly by email, phone call, or visit their websites.
-First select a loan type, then enter the state or metro area where the property is located.
+First select a loan type, then enter the state where the property is located.

 Option 2: Create a Loan Request

 Fill out a questionnaire with information about your financing needs.
 You can then browse lenders and invite a few of them to view your deal.
 Or ask us for recommendations; we’ll review it and invite a few select lenders that we feel may be a good fit.

 AAPL Announces Launch of Job Listing Service for Private Lending